fdurant/fdurant_github_io_source/_posts/projects/2015-05-05-kiva-talk-brussels-data-science-community.md

 To gain access, simply register first via your Facebook, LinkedIn, Twitter or Google Plus account.

-If you prefer not to register or are just short of time, here's the slide deck:
+If you prefer not to register or are just short on time, here's the slide deck:

 <iframe
 src="//www.slideshare.net/slideshow/embed_code/key/E3YuFhceWq3Q78"